Rational points on hyperelliptic Atkin-Lehner quotients of modular curves and their coverings: Methods and algorithms used

 \subsection{Bielliptic quadratic Chabauty}

-There is a variant of quadratic Chabauty useful for bielliptic curves described in~\cite{BD1} and being worked out with precision bounds and implemented by Fran\-ces\-ca Bianchi and the fourth author~\cite{BianchiPadurariu}.
+There is a variant of quadratic Chabauty useful for bielliptic curves described in~\cite{BD1,Bianchi2020} and being worked out with precision bounds and implemented by Fran\-ces\-ca Bianchi and the fourth author~\cite{BianchiPadurariu}.
+(The code to perform these computations will be published with their paper.)
 This method is applicable for $X_0(166)^*$ with bielliptic equation

 (Note that the polynomial on the right hand side factors into two irreducible factors over $\Q$, but elliptic curve Chabauty fails for this curve.)
-This curve is part of a database of more than $400$ bielliptic genus $2$ curves from the LMFDB, whose rational points will be computed using this method.
+This curve is not further discussed in the current paper, but it will be part of a database of more than $400$ bielliptic genus $2$ curves from the LMFDB, whose rational points will be computed using this method.
 In this case, $r = g = 2$, so the quadratic Chabauty condition is fulfilled.
-The algorithm makes use of the extra structure which bielliptic genus $2$ curves have, in particular the two quotient maps to elliptic curves.
+The bielliptic quadratic Chabauty method is simpler as the algorithm makes use of the extra structure which bielliptic genus $2$ curves have, in particular the two quotient maps to elliptic curves of rank $1$.
 Most of the computations are then delegated to the level of the two elliptic curves.

+We have not attempted to apply the standard quadratic Chabauty method here, as the reduction type at the primes of bad reduction is more complicated, so the height contribution at the bad primes might be non-zero.